 Heterogeneity and channels of the effect of exchange rate variations on consumer prices

-This gives confidence that Depending on the country, the impact of a 1% exchange rate fluctuation on domestic prices ranges from 0.05% to 0.22%, reflecting different degrees of openness to trade and differences in foreign product content in domestic consumption.
+Depending on the country, the impact of a 1% exchange rate fluctuation on domestic prices ranges from 0.05% to 0.22%, reflecting different degrees of openness to trade and differences in foreign product content in domestic consumption.
 The elasticity is lower for large advanced and developing countries.
 For instance, we find an elasticity of 0.06 for the US.

 Within the euro area, the elasticity of domestic consumer prices differs substantially.